A History of Violence, From Frontier to Family

 By violence and aggression, I mean not just the dramatic outward display of the violent cultural tendencies we see all around us—in our love of guns, our demeaning politics, our school shootings (which we’ve now tolerated to the point of having to confess our acceptance of the resultant deaths of our own children)—but even, and at the most basic level, the general tenor of our smallest daily interactions: what I would call the seeds.

 My novel, The Distance Home, is based on the story of my brother and I growing up in South Dakota, and of our family life—how it influenced us and contributed to shaping the people we became.
 Our father and grandfather were both cattle traders, the old-fashioned kind: driving long distances, meeting ranchers, looking at livestock.
 Through a series of events, my brother and I became fairly serious students of ballet.
-There happened to be a woman in Rapid City who’d been a part of the diaspora of Ballet Russe, and, almost unimaginably, she had started a ballet school there in the Black Hills.
+There happened to be a woman in Rapid City who’d been a part of the diaspora of Ballet Russe, and, almost unimaginably, she had started a ballet school there in the Black Hills.“This American inheritance of aggression and violence is still with us, playing out in our families, our corporations, our politics, our interactions with the world at large every day.”

 Given the culture of the Great Plains, along with the prejudices and expectations within our family, this was, of course, easier for me than it was for my brother.
 (He was likely one of the first male ballet dancers not only in South Dakota, but across a number of states: Wyoming, Nebraska, North Dakota, Montana.)
 So in our case, there was the suddenly evident violence of family preferences (of supporting one child over the other—me over my brother), there was the violence of the resultant backlash between our parents (each fighting for what they felt was right), and there was the violence of the many thoughtless, hurtful exchanges between them, each of which influenced our days and, for both my brother and myself, changed the course of our lives.